maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 In a railway journey of 90km an increase of 5 kilometers per hour in the speed decreases the time taken by 15 minutes.

-This question asks students to write a system of equations (one equation per line) to represent this situation using $v$ as the speed of the train and $t$ as the time.
+This question asks students to write a system of equations (one equation per line) to represent this situation using \(v\) as the speed of the train and \(t\) as the time.
 This multi-part question uses the text area input method, and systems of equations answer test.

 ### `tangent-line.xml` ###